 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The school works in partnership with all parents and carers.
+Parents are informed if their child is placed on the Record of Need (RON) and as a result is Parents and children are invited to attend annual reviews and IPP meetings.
 The parents and carers of all pupils are invited to attend parents' evenings and receive reports twice a year.
 All pupils are sent home with targets twice a year.
-Parents are informed if their child is placed on the Record of Need (RON) and as a result is receiving additional support.
 Parents are able to contact the SENCo - Mrs Kerrison at any time to arrange a meeting to discuss concerns.
-Parents are invited to attend extra-curricular clubs and Parents and children are invited to attend annual reviews and IPP meetings.
 Parents/Carers views are an integral part of all SEN reviews.
-Parents/Carers are invited to attend relevant SEN training as appropriate. activities.
+Parents/Carers are invited to Parents are invited to attend extra-curricular clubs and activities. attend relevant SEN training as appropriate.